 Kelly Percival is counsel with the Brennan Center’s Democracy Program, where she focuses on issues related to the 2020 census.
 Percival guides the organization’s census litigation task force and advises on legal strategy and communications.
 She coordinates amicus briefs in census-related cases in federal district and appellate courts and in the U.S. Supreme Court.

-Prior to joining the Brennan Center, Kelly was a Constitutional Litigation Fellow at Americans United for Separation of Church and State.
-She represented clients seeking to vindicate their First Amendment rights in federal court and regularly participated as an amicus in state and federal appellate courts, as well as in the United States Supreme Court.
-She began her legal career as an associate practicing environmental law at Nossaman LLP.
+Prior to joining the Brennan Center, Percival practiced constitutional law at Americans United for Separation of Church and State.
+She represented clients seeking to vindicate their First Amendment rights in federal courts and regularly participated as an amicus in state and federal appellate courts, as well as in the U.S. Supreme Court.

-Kelly graduated from Georgetown University Law Center where she was a Public Interest Fellow and a Dean’s Merit Scholar.
-She holds a B.A. in Cultural and Social Anthropology from Stanford University.
+Percival graduated from Georgetown University Law Center, where she was a public interest fellow and a dean’s merit scholar.
+She holds a BA in cultural and social anthropology from Stanford University.